tomkooij/e07-900m10s-breakout/README.md

 This is my first KiCad/PCB.
 I'm happy it works!

 This repo contains the KiCad 8 files as well as the gerbers to produce the PCB.
-I used JLPCB for my board.
-Just upload the zip-file in the gerber folder to JLPCB.
+I used JLCPCB for my board.
+Just upload the zip-file in the gerber folder to JLCPCB.